PaycheckTakeHome.com · Free paycheck take home calculator

 Paycheck Take Home Calculator

-Use this free paycheck take home calculator to estimate your net pay after federal, state, and FICA taxes.
-Works for salary and hourly employees in all 50 US states.
+Estimate your net pay after federal, state, and FICA taxes — then adjust for 401(k), HSA/FSA, and benefits.
+Built for quick planning in all 50 U.S. states.

 Estimate your paycheck after taxes

 Enter your gross pay, state, pay frequency, and deductions.
-This paycheck calculator will estimate your take-home pay after taxes and deductions.
+This tool estimates your take-home pay (net pay) and shows a clear breakdown.

 Before taxes and deductions